Tafsir al-Manar

-Tafsir al-Manar (تفسير المنار) is a work of Qur'anic exegesis (tafsir) by Rashid Rida, the contemporary Islamic scholar and the major figure within the early Salafiyya movement.
+Tafsir al-Manar (تفسير المنار) is a work of Qur'anic exegesis (tafsir) by Rashid Rida, an Islamic scholar and the major figure within the early Salafiyya movement.
 The tafsir work can be fitted into the category of modern tafsir, which is distinguishable from the classical tafsir in the sense that it approaches to more contemporary issues through the broader scope of methodology it employs for the interpretation.
-The tafsir is also notable in the context of Islamic Movement, as it served as an avenue for Rida to profess and promulgate his ideology.
+The tafsir is also notable in the context of Islamic movement, as it served as an avenue for Rida to profess and promulgate his ideology.